Pharb/experimental-jscs-plugin/README.md

 # This is currently no longer maintained.
-Please use https://github.com/idok/jscs-plugin instead.
+Please use the official built-in tool instead.
 Interactive live-check using jscs of the JavaScript file you are currently viewing or working on.
 ## Supported environments:
 * Only Linux operating systems are currently supported (tested only on Ubuntu based systems)